qcif/rdsi-arms/test/arms-test-plan.md

     9. Logout.
 2. Drafts are not visible to reviewers
     1. Login as a reviewer.
-    2. **Check 5-3**: the new draft request does not appear in any table.
+    2. **Check 5-3**: the new draft request does not appear in any table on the active requests page.
+    3. Click on the "Provisioned" tab.
+    4. **Check 5-4**: the new draft request does not appear in the table.
+    5. Click on the "Rejected" tab.
+    4. **Check 5-5**: the new draft request does not appear in the table.
     3. Logout.
 3. Drafts are not visible to assessors
     1. Login as an asssessor.
-    2. **Check 5-4**: the new draft request does not appear in any table.
+    2. **Check 5-6**: the new draft request does not appear in any table.
     3. Logout.
 4. Drafts are not visible to provisioners
     1. Login as a provisioner.
-    2. **Check 5-5**: the new draft request does not appear in any table.
+    2. **Check 5-7**: the new draft request does not appear in any table.
     3. Logout.
 5. Continue editing a draft
     1. Login as the same requestor.
-    2. **Check 5-6**: the new draft appears in the "Draft requests" table.
+    2. **Check 5-8**: the new draft appears in the "Draft requests" table.
     3. Click the edit icon of the request.
     4. Go to the "Allocation details" page.
     5. Fill in an allocation description.